 Salary of Managers and MBAs:

 The demand for skilled and experienced managers is always on a rise.
 The increased demand has also led to an increase in the number of business schools in India.
 The fact that most of the aspirants are recruited from campuses themselves have contributed towards the popularity of these jobs.
-Freshers with a PDGM or MBA degree on an average can earn around INR 6- INR 10 lakhs per year with variations based on skills, work experience, industry, cost of living etc. The IIMs remain the primary target for the top companies to recruit aspiring managers.
+Freshers with a PGDM or MBA degree on an average can earn around INR 6- INR 10 lakhs per year with variations based on skills, work experience, industry, cost of living etc. The IIMs remain the primary target for the top companies to recruit aspiring managers.

 Salary in Modeling and Acting:

 The media and entertainment industry, besides the fashion industry in India is growing at an exponential rate with every passing year.
-With a sea of opportunities to make your mark as actors or models in ramp shows, ads, television serials, short films, films, billboards, fashion magazines etc today’s youngsters are raring to make a mark in the world of glitz and glamor.
+With a sea of opportunities to make your mark as actors or models in ramp shows, ads, television serials, short films, films, billboards, fashion magazines etc. Today’s youngsters are raring to make a mark in the world of glitz and glamor.
 In TV shows experienced actors can charge something like INR 10,000- INR 2, 00, 000 per episode on an average, while starters can pocket around INR 2,000 – 10,000 per episode.
 Films on the other hand promise better remunerations depending on the stature of actor and the industry.
 Pay packets are equally impressive in the modeling industry as well with famous names charging up to INR 50,000 per assignment as well.
 Lately with the blurring of strict demarcations between industries where actors are easily navigating into the modeling world (ramp shows and endorsements) and vice versa, the scope to earn more is greater.

 Salary in IT and Software Sectors:

 Globalization has seen the birth of outsourcing industry in India and it is currently ruling the Indian job market creating thousands of jobs every year.
 The IT sector comprises both software and IT enabled services.
-Factors like substantial availability of English literate graduates and cost effective environment have encourage the outsourcing industry to flourish in the south Asian country.
+Factors like substantial availability of English literate graduates and cost effective environment have encouraged the outsourcing industry to flourish in the south Asian country.
 Some of the most sought after careers in the IT sector are of software developer, software engineer, Quality Assurance (QA) engineer etc. Depending upon their profile and company, software professionals can expect a pay package of INR 7 to INR 8 lakhs annually.
 The salary can even go up to INR 1 lakh per month as well.

 Salary in Healthcare: